 "Crystals can be very soothing and relaxing," Seidlitz explains.
 Although she notes that these stones can affect people in different ways, so you'll want to find ones that feel best for you.
 A good place to start is with rose quartz, a crystal known for its healing, relaxing qualities.
 "I have yet to find someone who is not soothed by this crystal," she says.

 If crystals aren't for you, opt for a salt lamp or an essential oil diffuser.
-Salt lamps are thought to promote sleep and cleanse the air by reducing electromagnetic frequencies, according to Seidlitz, and essential oils like lavender and chamomile can help soothe you to sleep.
+Salt lamps are thought to promote sleep and cleanse the air by reducing electromagnetic frequencies, according to Seidlitz, and essential oils like chamomile and lavender can help soothe you to sleep.